racompton/ddos_info_to_elastic/README.md

 Then `cd docker-elk` and then do `docker-compose up -d`

-Please not that ELK is set up to listen on all interfaces so you will need a firewall to protect the host!
+Please note that ELK is set up to listen on all interfaces so you will need a firewall to protect the host!

 Then install this script and have it run every 5 mins: